xpring88/polaris-react/src/components/ThemeProvider/README.md

 ### Avoid using `linear-gradient()` as a `var()` fallback

 Using the `linear-gradient()` function as a fallback to the `var()` function causes infinite re-paints in Safari, and should be avoided.
-As an alternative, use the value provided to `newDesignLanguage` to create a class name for your component that is only present when that value is `true`.
+As an alternative, use the value provided to `newDesignLanguage` to create a class name for your component that's only present when that value is `true`.

 ```scss
 .Button {